classy-python/ccbv/README.markdown

 ## Updating Requirements
-Add or remove the dependency from either `requirements.prod.in` or `requirements.dev.in` as appropriate.

-Run `make compile` and appropriate txt file will be updated.
+Add a dependency with:

+    uv add [--dev] <dependency>

+Remove a dependency with:

+    uv remove [--dev] <dependency>

+Update a single dependency with:

+    uv add [--dev] --upgrade-package <dependency>

 ## Updating for New Versions of Django

 The procedure for updating for a new version of Django is as simple as:

-1. Update the `requirements.in` file to pin the required version of Django;
-2. Use `pip-compile` to freshen requirements for the new version of Django;
-3. Use `pip-sync` to update your virtual environment to match the newly compiled `requirements.txt` file;
+1. Update Django with `uv add --upgrade-package django<N`, replacing `N` with the version **after** the one you are updating to
-4. Update the project's code to run under the target version of Django, as necessary;
+1. Update the project's code to run under the target version of Django, as necessary;
-5. Use `python manage.py populate_cbv` to introspect the running Django and populate the required objects in the database;
+1. Use `uv run manage.py populate_cbv` to introspect the running Django and populate the required objects in the database;
-6. Use `python manage.py fetch_docs_urls` to update the records in the database with the latest links to the Django documentation;
+1. Use `uv run manage.py fetch_docs_urls` to update the records in the database with the latest links to the Django documentation;
-7. Export the new Django version into a fixture with: `python manage.py cbv_dumpversion x.xx > cbv/fixtures/x.xx.json`;
+1. Export the new Django version into a fixture with: `uv run manage.py cbv_dumpversion x.xx > cbv/fixtures/x.xx.json`;

 ## Testing